Legacy-Edition-Minigames/Website/_posts/blog/2023-5-31-where-has-lem-been.markdown

   The code is still very unstable and the moderation team is still very small.
 There isn't enough moderators here to be able to handle the server in a public enviornment, especially with how large the server became before the hiatus.

-  Currently the server is invite only (with the exception of Patreon donations) due to us not having a proper system yet to handle requests to join properly, but we should sometime soon have a proper system to allow you to request to join on the [Join page](../join).
+  If you would like to join the closed alpha, please see the [Join page](../join).

   We're unsure when the server will go public again, but it will likely be a long time from now.